-It was recognised early on by a number of local commercial and recreational boaties that the Marlborough Sounds had some of the most beautiful, but also some of the most dangerous waters in the country, particularly Tory Channel, Cook Strait and French Pass.
+The top of the South Island has some of the most beautiful, but also some of the most dangerous waters in the country, particularly French Pass, Tory Channel, and Cook Strait.

 Tony and Betty Baker were instrumental in raising awareness of the service in the Queen Charlotte Sound / Picton side from the late 1960s; similarly the Havelock operation grew as a result of the dedication of Alan and Val Johnson.
-The Picton and Havelock Associations eventually amalgamated to become the now Marlborough Marine Radio Association Inc.
+The Picton and Havelock Associations eventually amalgamated to become Marlborough Marine Radio Association Inc.

 In May 1987 Nelson Fishermen’s Radio and Mt Campbell VHF Marine Radio Users Association (Motueka) amalgamated, becoming Mt Campbell – Nelson Marine Radio Association operating VHF and SSB schedules daily, and later became the Nelson Marine Radio Association.

 On 1 July 2018 the Marlborough Marine and Nelson Marine Radio Associations amalgamated to form Marlborough-Nelson Marine Radio Association providing members with operator monitored channels from Clarence north around to Kahurangi Lighthouse on the West Coast, and northwards towards the Taranaki Bight and to Cape Palliser in the east.